LEARN KITSAP TRANSIT

 Kitsap Transit is committed to being a wise steward of the environment in both its activities and any work done by contractors.
 Starting in 2014, Kitsap Transit asked contractors doing work at its Charleston Base to affirm their commitment to following our recycling and solid waste disposal guidelines.

 The ISO certification standard was revised in 2015.
-To meet the revised standard, organizations must demonstrate that top leadership has a commitment to envionmental sustainability in business decisions and include interested stakeholders in their decision-making processes.
-Kitsap Transit met this standard by, among other things, surveying the community about its priorities for protecting the environment.
+To meet the revised standard, organizations must demonstrate that top leadership is committed to environmental sustainability in business decisions and include interested stakeholders in their decision-making processes.
+Kitsap Transit met this standard by, among other things, surveying the community about its priorities for environmental protection.

 earth-friendly-banner.jpg